cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 performing the ACME validation flow.

-Each time the Issue function is called, the controller will check the state of the Order resource that it has created on a previous invocaction of the Issue function, and if it is valid then return the Certificate as stored on `order.status.certificate'.
+Each time the Issue function is called, the controller will check the state of the Order resource that it has created on a previous invocation of the Issue function, and if it is valid then return the Certificate as stored on `order.status.certificate'.
 It will also verify that the Certificate stored on that Order resource is 'up to date' (taking into account the Certificate's